Quantum differential systems and some applications to mirror symmetry: Appendix: construction of the quantum differential systems associated with regular tame functions (B-side)

 {\em Step $4$ : adding parameters.} In order to get a bundle on $\ppit^{1}\times M$, we have to extend the previous situation to a situation ``with parameters''.
 We will denote by $\underline{x}=(x_{1},\cdots ,x_{r})$ the coordinates on $M$.\\

 {\em Method 1:} one can repeat the previous construction, starting with the Gauss-Manin system of an unfolding $F$ of $f$ (see for instance \cite{DoSa1}) and taking into account (and in addition) the covariant derivative of the Gauss-Manin connection with respect to the parameters.
 Due to the ``critical points vanishing at infinity'' (see \cite[Examples 2.5]{DoSa1}), this method is in general transcendental, in the parameter axis (always) but also in the $\theta$-axis.
-The finitness of $G_0^F$ follows in this setting from standard results in analytic geometry, as in the local ({\em i.e} germ) case.
+The coherence of $G_0^F$ (which is a central point), follows in this setting from standard results in analytic geometry, as in the local ({\em i.e} germ) case.
 Notice that $\theta\nabla_{\partial_{x_{i}}}G_{0}^{F}\subset G_{0}^{F}$: in a basis of $G_0^F$ is {\em a priori}